NalanOlgun/Social-Network-Analysis/README.md

 It constructs a network graph where each node is a language and the edges represent the number of words shared.
 This project was developed as part of the Social Media Mining course at the University of Milan.

 Process:

-1.Acquired data on shared vocabulary across various languages 2.Processed and prepared the data for graph building
+1. Acquired data on shared vocabulary across various languages.
+2. Processed and prepared the data for graph building.
-3. built the network using only the connected languages with mutual word count exceeding 100 4.Community Detection using: Louvain Method
+3. built the network using only the connected languages with mutual word count exceeding 100.
+4. Community Detection using: Louvain Method.

 Centrality Metrics:
   * Degree Centrality: Number of direct connections a language possesses